twl8n/esp32-streaming-cam-ota/README.md

 - any point in websockets?
 - (no) change to the esp32 being a wifi access point (AP)
 - (not practical) advertise the esp32 via ZeroConf/bonjour or something? (if connected to the wifi LAN)
 - are there any advantages to running freeRTOS?
 Like being able to run the camera on one core, and ota on the second core?

-#### command line OTA (over the air) wifi update?
+#### Command line OTA (over the air) wifi update

 Note that I'm using the arduino-cli.
 Text is more obvious, easier to document (I think), and easier to automate.
 All the arduino-cli commands have some equivalent in the Arduino IDE.
 My suggestion: learn to use Emacs, learn to use the command line, learn/use a good Linux/unix/BSD shell like zsh or bash.
 These examples are from a Mac, running zsh, but bash is close enough.